 239 East Hall, 503-725-4878

-The Office of International Partnerships (OIP) is the focal point for all Portland State University international strategic partnerships.
-PSU is committed to developing robust, multi-faceted partnerships that include transfer & pathway programs, short-term special programs, education abroad for PSU students, alumni engagement, private sector engagements, and scholarly exchange.
+The Office of International Partnerships (OIP) is the focal point for all Portland State University international partnerships.
+PSU is committed to developing robust, multi-faceted partnerships that include transfer & pathway programs, study abroad at PSU, short-term special programs, education abroad for PSU students, alumni involvement, private sector engagements, and scholarly exchange.
 Linking these opportunities together under the umbrella of a single comprehensive partnership facilitates a rich international experience for PSU students and faculty.
 OIP manages 293 partnerships in 54 countries and serves as a bridge to connect PSU faculty and staff to international opportunities.
-OIP also provides robust cultural and institutional expertise to PSU faculty, staff, and international partners seeking to navigate the complex university landscape.
+OIP also provides robust cultural and institutional expertise to PSU faculty, staff, and international partners seeking to navigate the complex international university landscape.

 Institute for Asian Studies